 It is important to note that the use of AI in education raises several data protection and security concerns.
-For example, AI systems often need to collect and use large amounts of data to learn and provide personalised feedback.
+For example, AI systems often need to collect and use large amounts of student data to learn and provide personalised feedback.
 This data could potentially be misused or hacked, which could have serious consequences for students' privacy.
-Such data can also be used to 'train' the AI model so the sharing pf personal data should be avoided.